East Burra

 East Burra (Barrey) is one of the Scalloway Islands, a subgroup of the Shetland Islands in Scotland.
 It is connected by a bridge to West Burra.

 With an area of 515 ha it is the twelfth largest of the Shetland Islands.

 East Burra has a much smaller population than West Burra and no substantial settlement; rather, there are a few hamlets and a scattering of individual croft houses.
 It is known for its Neolithic remains including a burnt mound, and for sea caves.
 The roofless, plain, Old Haa (manor or laird's house) of Houss is a prominent feature.
-From Houss, it is possible to walk the two kilometres or so to the cliffs at the southern end of the island.
+From Houss, it is possible to walk the two kilometres or so across Houss Ness to the cliffs at the southern end of the island.
 From there, the island of South Havra, nowadays home only to sheep and seabirds, can be clearly seen.

 East Burra is linked to the Shetland Mainland via West Burra and Trondra by a series of bridges.